TaBayram/vscode-miisync/README.md

 ## Features

 #### File
-- Upload to / Download from MII system.
+- Upload to / Download and Delete from MII system.
 - Get file properties upon opening file.
 - When uploading, prompts file creation if it doesn't exist on the system.
 - Prompts to download file if it has been modified by other user.